marissawyl/Python_Project_Exercises/Exercise_3/README.md

 # Introduction

-This project is part of my learning journey to improve my Python skills for data analysis.
-It’s uses the Uber dataset from New York City covering the years 2014–2015, originally shared by Shan Singh on Udemy.
-Through this project, I aim to practice data wrangling, exploratory analysis, and visualization to better understand real-world datasets.
+This project continues my learning journey to strengthen my **Python** and **data analysis** skills.
+Building on insights from my previous exploration of the 2024 job market dataset, this exercise focuses on a new dataset: Uber trip data from New York City (2014–2015), originally shared by _Shan Singh_ on Udemy.

+Through this project, I practiced data wrangling, exploratory analysis, and visualization to uncover travel patterns and gain a deeper understanding of how to work with real-world datasets.

+If you’re interested in seeing the earlier part of this Python learning series, where I analyzed job market trends in India, feel free to check out Exercise 2 [here](https://github.com/marissawyl/Python_Project_Exercises/tree/main/Exercise_2).

 # Background